 For a certain point set, the proposed LBWCMD method can maximize the within-class distances while maintaining the spatial distribution in each subset.
-In this subsection, we created four artificial point sets to validate it.
-The point sets include the decentralized assembled points, straight walking points, random walking points and uniformly distributed points, which are shown in Fig. 7 (a)(b)(c)(d).
-We also used the objective function values of (11), (12) and (13) to evaluate the performance of LBWCMD.
+In this section, we created four artificial point sets to validate it.
+The point sets include the decentralized assembled points, straight walking points, random walking points, and uniformly distributed points, which are shown in Fig. 7(a)-(d).
+We also used the objective function values of (11)-(13) to evaluate the performance of LBWCMD.